Ted-V/portfolio/README.md

 - Languages: HTML5, CSS3, Javascript ES6+
 - Quick learner
 - Good listener
+- An eye for design
+- Pays attention to details
-- Working in a fast paced environment
+- Can work in a fast paced environment